port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/code-quality-security/snyk.md

 ```
 </details>

-3. Resync the integration and you shall see your catalog ECR images connected to Snyk projects:
+3. Resync the integration and you will see your catalog ECR images connected to Snyk projects:
   <img src="/img/build-your-software-catalog/sync-data-to-catalog/ECRSnykVulnerability.png" width="80%" border="1px" />